-- For the purpose of our audit we used overall Group materiality of \$0.79 million, which represents approximately 1% of the Group's total assets. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose the Group's total assets because, in our view, it is the benchmark which best reflects the expected requirements of users of the Group's financial statements. - We chose the Group's total assets as the materiality benchmark rather than a profit measure given the closure of the Chatree Gold Mine and the Group's focus on the development and possible sale of the Nueva Esperanza Gold/Silver Project. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.
+- We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the financial report as a whole. - We chose the Group's total assets because, in our view, it is the benchmark which best reflects the expected requirements of users of the Group's financial statements. - We chose total assets as the materiality benchmark rather than a profit measure given the closure of the Chatree Gold Mine and the Group's focus on the possible sale of the Nueva Esperanza Gold/Silver Project. - We utilised a 1% threshold based on our professional judgement, noting it is within the range of commonly acceptable thresholds.